AmberELEC/website/docs/PortMaster.md

 [PortMaster](https://github.com/christianhaitian/PortMaster) is a project by Christian Haitian that's designed to make installing ports on rk3326 devices easy.
 PortMaster currently has partial compatibility with 351ELEC, but the developers are working toward full compatibility.

+Currently, games MUST be installed using the PortMaster port.
+Downloading the zip files will result in incompatible launch scripts.
+If you can't use the PortMaster port because you don't have an internet connection, you'll have to modify the scripts after downloading them.
+To do that, open the launch script in a text editor and remove all instances of the word `sudo` from the script.

 ## Installation

 - [Download PortMaster](https://github.com/christianhaitian/PortMaster/raw/main/PortMaster.zip)